GiovaneIwamoto/agent-google-maps/README.md

 ### **OVERVIEW**

 This repository contains a collection of Jupyter notebooks and tools designed to accelerate the development of AI agents using LangChain, LangGraph, and other related libraries.

+> [!IMPORTANT]
-The project demonstrates various techniques for building, managing, and enhancing AI agents with memory, retrieval-augmented generation (RAG), streaming, and tool-calling capabilities.
+> The project demonstrates various techniques for building, managing, and enhancing AI agents with memory, retrieval-augmented generation, streaming, and tool-calling capabilities.

 ---